Okerew/Neural-Web/README.md

 Only for unix type systems

-Remember to use the security feature
+Remember to use the security feature it shouldn't be needed on cpu versions though.